ZhengLi95/User-Equilibrium-Solution/README.md

 # USER-EQUILIBRIUM-SOLUTION

 User equilibrium is a classical problem on the traffic flow assignment in the field of Transportation Engineering, its main idea is: Every driver cannot reduce his travel time by unilaterally change his travel route.

 ## THEORY

-Please read [User-Equilibrium-Solution.pdf](static/README.pdf).
-(This part will be updated in few weeks)
+Please read [User-Equilibrium-Solution.pdf](theory/user-equilibrium-solution.pdf).
+(This part will be finished in few weeks)

 ## INSTRUCTIONS